-The Reinhart Code of Conduct is published publicly on the website.
+The Reinhart Code of Conduct is available to the public on the website.
 Reinhart upholds the Core Conventions of the ILO and aligns with the UN Global Compact and the UN Guiding Principles on Business and Human Rights within its own business activity or with suppliers.
-Labor and Human Rights is
+Labor and Human Rights is identified as a material topic and child labor understood by the company as a salient human rights risk therein.